15 Dissertation Topics on Facial Recognition

-Recent advancements in biometric authentication has resulted in the introduction of new authentication measures such as iPhone’s facial recognition and Touch IDs.
+Recent advancements in biometric authentication have resulted in the introduction of new authentication measures such as iPhone’s facial recognition and Touch IDs.
 However, there could also be resistance to users’ acceptance of this technology due to concerns about the privacy or security of their information.
-This dissertation aims to apply the Diffusion of Innovation theory to evaluate how users view this new technology, and if there are any users’ resistance due to concerns about privacy of personal information.
+This dissertation aims to apply the Diffusion of Innovation theory to evaluate how users view this new technology, and if there are any users’ resistance due to concerns about the privacy of personal information.

 Key Source: Tryfonas, T. (2017).
 Human Aspects of Information Security, Privacy and Trust.
 Switzerland: Springer International Publishing.

 4) Interoperability of Biometrics and E-commerce: The application of facial recognition technology as authentication measures by online businesses to conduct e-commerce activities.

 Digital businesses face the constant challenge of providing secured and convenient e-commerce platforms for their customers.
 This also applies to other organisations such as financial institutions, whose daily operations are based on providing secured access to customers’ data.
 This dissertation aims to evaluate what role biometric authentication plays in such e-commerce transactions, and how facial recognition can be used to provide enhanced, secured payment options to customers of such businesses.

 Key Source: Das, R. (2017).
 Adopting Biometric Technology: Challenges and Solutions.
 NW: Taylor & Francis Group, LLC.

 5) Proposed Privacy-enhancing measures for biometric authentication (particularly facial recognition) on mobile phones.